rust-lang/rust/active/0000-conventions-galore.md

   the plural form: use `unused_variables` rather than `unused_variable`.
   This makes `#[allow(unused_variables)]` read correctly.

-* Use underscores to separate words in the same way you would for function names.
+* Use snake case in the same way you would for function names.

 ## Suffix ordering